code-423n4/docs/awarding/incentive-model-and-awards/historical-info.md

 ## Submission types paused

-As of April 30, 2024, the following submission types are paused:
+As of April 30, 2024, the following submission types are deprecated:

 ### Bot reports